SpaceMadness/lunar-unity-plugin/README.md

 // TODO: asset store link

+Requires Unity 5

 ## Project Goals

-Lunar Plugin for Unity aims to improve the game development process by bringing UNIX/Quake3 style terminal into the editor application.
+Lunar Plugin for Unity aims to improve game developing/testing process by bringing UNIX/Quake3 style terminal into the editor application.

 - Create custom commands and execute them from the terminal window
 - Bind commands to the hot keys
 - Create aliases to execute batches
 - Define user variables which persist across game launches
+- Change some aspects of your game while testing

 ## Features